 They informally agreed in 2010 on how to divide their family home, motor vehicles and furniture.

-Initial Agreement not documented legally in either Consent Orders or a Binding Financial Agreement.
+The Initial Agreement of the parties not documented in a legally binding way using either Consent Orders or a Binding Financial Agreement (Separation or Divorce Agreement).

 NOTE: This case has been published by the Court under a PSEUDONYM, rather than using the real names of the parties.